 The most visible landmark at the site of the first nuclear attack is the A-Bomb Dome, by the river near the city centre.
 The bombers used the adjacent bridge to target the drop.
 They weren’t far off the mark.
 There wasn’t much else left afterwards.
 They preserved it in its resulting state as a permanent reminder of the event.

 Little Boy was a small atomic bomb.
-Fat Man, dropped on Nagasaki, was a bigger more ambitious design, but only less effective because the bombers missed the target by thousands of yards (due to cloud cover).
+Fat Man, dropped on Nagasaki, was a bigger more ambitious design.
+It was only less effective because the bombers missed the target by thousands of yards (due to cloud cover).
 It was supposed to cause a lot more death and destruction.
 Nowadays, atomic bombs are hundreds of times more powerful.
 Yes, hundreds.

 So, once I took all that information on board, it was time to get out of Hiroshima and visit the island of Miyajima, a short ferry ride away.
-Arriving at Miyajima, you are greeted by the impressive Itsukushima torii, which acts as a gate to the Shinto shrine, partly resting on stilts in the sea.
+Arriving at Miyajima, you are greeted by the impressive Itsukushima torii.
+It acts as a gate to the Shinto shrine, partly resting on stilts in the sea.

-We found a nice route to walk around the island, taking in the shrines and views (and a small hillside bar), just long enough to last us ’til the last afternoon ferry back to Hiroshima.
+We found a walking route around the island, taking in the shrines and views (and a small hillside bar).
+It was just long enough to keep us busy until the last afternoon ferry back to Hiroshima.

 Like the Zen Buddhist temples, the shrines are impressive old buildings, but get a bit repetitive after a while.
-So it was nice to park our backsides with a biru and a nice view of the giant torii and the view of Hiroshima, peacefully nestling between the mountains.
+So it was great to park our backsides with a biru and a good view of the giant torii and the view of Hiroshima, peacefully nestling between the mountains.